Vaccine sales power Pfizer through first quarter - WTMJ

 The New York drugmaker and its German partner on the vaccine, BioNTech, continue to sign contracts with multiple countries for their two-dose shot.
 They reported $3.46 billion in first-quarter sales and now expect to rake in roughly $26 billion over the year, up from their prior forecast of about $15 billion.

-The companies may soon receive U.S. and EU approval to give the vaccine to 12- through 15-year-olds, and they continue testing the vaccine in other patient groups and on developing new vaccine versions that have a longer shelf life and don’t require ultracold storage.
+The companies may soon receive U.S. and EU approval to give the vaccine to 12- through 15-year-olds and continue testing the vaccine in other patient groups, including pregnant women and children from six months to 11 years old.

+The partners are also testing the efficacy of a booster shot of the vaccine, which may be needed — perhaps annually — to keep immunity high over time and to protect people from numerous emerging coronavirus variants that may spread more easily or be more deadly.
+And they’re developing new vaccine versions that have a longer shelf life and don’t require being kept frozen.

 Pfizer on Tuesday reported net income of $4.88 billion, or 86 cents per share.
 That was up from $3.36 billion, or 60 cents per share, in 2020’s first quarter, when the global coronavirus pandemic began triggering lockdowns, and doctor visits and new prescriptions for other medicines dropped significantly.